square/leakcanary/README.md

 }
 ```

-Don't forget to register the service in your debug manifest:
+Don't forget to register the service in your debug `AndroidManifest.xml`:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>